Website URL Input Field in Fluent Forms

 - Admin Field Label: If you want to show a different label for your admin users when they view the form submissions you can configure that using this option.
 It doesn’t have any actual effect on the form rather only for administrative purposes.

 - Placeholder: You can also have a placeholder by which users will perceive the field subject.

 - Required: Determine whether the field could be empty or not when the user submits your form by choosing the appropriate option from here.

-The advanced options available for the Website URL input field are as followed:
+The Advanced options available for the Website URL input field are as follows:

 - Container Class: Use this option to add your custom CSS classes to the field’s wrapper.

 - Element Class: Similarly, you can add custom CSS classes to the input field itself.